apache/cassandra/doc/source/operating/metrics.rst

     ``org.apache.cassandra.metrics.keyspace.<MetricName>.<Keyspace>``

 **JMX MBean**
-    ``org.apache.cassandra.metrics:type=Keyspace scope=<Keyspace> name=<MetricName>``
+    ``org.apache.cassandra.metrics:type=Keyspace,keyspace=<Keyspace>,name=<MetricName>``

 ======================================= ============== ===========
 Name                                    Type           Description
 ======================================= ============== ===========
-WriteFailedIdeaCL                       Counter        Number of writes that failed to achieve the configured ideal consistency level or 0 if none is configured
 IdealCLWriteLatency                     Latency        Coordinator latency of writes at the configured ideal consistency level.
 No values are recorded if ideal consistency level is not configured
+RepairPrepareTime                       Timer          Total time spent preparing for repair.
 RepairTime                              Timer          Total time spent as repair coordinator.
-RepairPrepareTime                       Timer          Total time spent preparing for repair.
+WriteFailedIdealCL                      Counter        Number of writes that failed to achieve the configured ideal consistency level or 0 if none is configured
 ======================================= ============== ===========

 ThreadPool Metrics